haowenz/chromap/README.md

 mapping end positions are decreased by 5bp.
 The processing is run in the low memory mode (**--low-mem**).

+If no barcode whitelist file is given, Chromap will skip barcode correction.
 When barcodes and a whitelist are given as input, by default Chromap will estimate barcode abundance and use this information to perform barcode correction with up to 1 Hamming distance from a whitelist barcode.
 By setting